 In cases where child custody is shared between 2 parents, the child will only be classed as a permanent household member if the applicant is the child's primary carer.
-Applicants who have access to children (i.e. children who stay with them overnight on a regular basis for at least 2 nights per week who are not classed as permanent household members) will be permitted to bid for 2 bedroom flats.
-These applicants will not normally be permitted to bid for 2 bedroom houses or for larger properties, regardless of how many children they have access to.
+Single persons / couples who have access to children (i.e. children who stay with them overnight on a regular basis for at least 2 nights per week who are not classed as permanent household members) will be permitted to bid for 2 bedroom flats.
+These applicants will not normally be permitted to bid for 2 bedroom houses or bungalows or for properties with more than 2 bedrooms, regardless of how many children they have access to.
 Applicants will be required to provide proof of child access/custody arrangements, such as a letter from the other parent/guardian, a social worker or solicitor or a copy of a relevant court order.
+Where applicants have children in their household who are classed as permanent household members, access arrangements for additional children will not be taken into account when bedroom eligibility is determined.

-Where there is evidence that additional bedrooms are required, the applicant may be permitted to bid for larger properties.
+Where there is evidence that additional bedrooms are required for permanent household members, the applicant may be permitted to bid for larger properties.
 Examples include:

-- Where the applicant is a prospective foster carer and requires an additional bedroom in order to foster a child (proof that Social Services have approved the applicant as a foster carer subject to the availability of suitably sized accommodation will be required) - Where the applicant has a need for an additional bedroom for an overnight carer on either a permanent or casual basis (proof of the applicant's need for an overnight carer will be required) - Where the applicant has a medical or welfare need for an additional bedroom - Where a member of the applicant's household is in full-time education or is serving in the armed forces and does not reside with the applicant throughout the year, but their permanent home is with the applicant.
+Where the applicant is a prospective foster carer and requires an additional bedroom in order to foster a child (proof that Social Services have approved the applicant as a foster carer subject to the availability of suitably sized accommodation will be required)

+Where the applicant has a need for an additional bedroom for an overnight carer on either a full-time, regular, or periodic basis (proof of the applicant's need for an overnight carer will be required)

+- Where the applicant has a medical or welfare need for an additional bedroom (proof of the applicant's need for an additional bedroom will be required) - Where a member of the applicant's household is in full-time education or is serving in the armed forces and does not reside with the applicant throughout the year, but their permanent home is with the applicant.

-Due to limited availability, families with 5 or more children may be given preference over smaller eligible households for properties with 4 or more bedrooms.
+Due to limited availability, families with 5 or more children may be given preference over smaller eligible households for properties with 4 or more bedrooms / rooms suitable for use as bedrooms.